-If you plan to trek the Annapurna circuit, you should think about a few things, the most important of which are the season and weather.
-This is especially importa when visiting Nepal, where temperatures and rainfall can vary widely depending on the seasons and regions.
+If you plan to trek the Annapurna circuit, you should think about a few things, the most important of which are the best season and weather.
+This is especially important when visiting Nepal, where temperatures and rainfall can vary widely depending on the seasons and regions.

 The northern Annapurna region receives much less rain than the rest of the Himalaya due to its location, allowing for year-round hiking even during the monsoon season.
 The best time to trek Annapurna Circuit is determined by two factors: weather and crowds.
 The drier seasons attract many visitors, whereas the wetter seasons are less busy.